-Nailah Yarbrough-Jumoke, a native of Louisville, KY, is a writer, poet, and an activist.
-She founded the Java House Café in Louisville.
-She also worked with Vinetta Howard-Williams who founded the Jumoke Academy in Louisville, KY, a private school for students in grades 7-12 who had severe problems in public schools [source: Martha Elson, "Academy hopes to help troubled children," The Courier-Journal, 01/03/1996, p.
+Nailah Yarbrough-Jumoke, a native of Louisville, KY, is a writer, poet, and activist.
+She founded the Java House Café in Louisville and also worked with Vinetta Howard-Williams, who founded the Jumoke Academy in Louisville, a private school for students in grades 7-12 who had severe problems in public schools [source: Martha Elson, "Academy hopes to help troubled children," The Courier-Journal, 1/3/1996, p.
 65].
-In 1999 Nailah Yarbrough-Jumoke was the first African American candidate for governor of Kentucky.
-She ran on the Natural Law Party (NLP) ticket and received a little more than 1% of the vote.
-In 2000 she won the Preservation Award from the Louisville Historic League for developing the Harriet Tubman Cultural Center.
-Nailah Yarbrough-Jumoke is the author of the 2018 title Abebi: we called for her and she came to us.
-For more see "Ex-candidate fosters culture," Lexington Herald-Leader, 02/18/200, p.
-B3.